mitaliv1508/ab-test-checkout-redesign/README.md

-# A/B Testing: One-Page Checkout Redesign
+# A/B Testing: One-Page Checkout Redesign Test

 **Verdict: Ship it.** The new one-page checkout lifted purchase conversion by **+0.59 pp (+8.3% relative, p = 4.8e-04)** with no damage to order value or refund rates — worth an estimated **~$1.2M/year** in incremental revenue at 2.5M annual checkout visitors.